In 2013, I started a blog for fun called Fitnancials. I had no idea what I was doing and made a ton of mistakes.

 Blogging is really hard and honestly, I had no idea how much work it was going to take.
 I worked for free for a long time.
 Blogging isn’t for everyone and I thought about quitting a few times.
 I stuck it out for the long haul and didn’t give up, and now I’m a full-time blogger!

-Below are 10 major mistakes I made on Fitnancials, and what I've done to fix each mistake.
+Below are 10 major mistakes I made and what I’ve done to correct each mistake.

 2. Publishing low-quality content

 In the early days (and even a year ago) I would publish just to publish an article without any purpose behind it.

 There wasn’t much thought behind what I was creating for my blog.